hiddenboox/node-json-api/README.md

 # node-json-api

-A dead-simple library for building Web APIs 🎉
+A dead-simple library for building file-based RESTful APIs 🚀